Web

 Pat Travers is our Facility Manager.
 He has worked at the station for nearly 40 years, since it was owned by Family Radio.
 Pat is an expert fabricator, which is someone who can make and repair all sorts of parts that are needed for the transmitters and other equipment at the radio station.
 He's also had extensive experience with operating the transmitters and with the antennas in our large antenna farm.

-Don Frish is our Senior Transmitter Engineer.
+Don Frish is our Chief Engineer.
 If it's broken, he can fix it.
 But he does regular maintenance on the transmitters to keep them running without problems.
 Don has also been here about 40 years, so he knows the equipment inside out (literally!).
 He replaces water filters, rebuilds transmitter modules, fixes buttons and controls, and reads giant schematics to trace down problem components and repair them.

 See "Our Staff" for a full list of our personnel.